 1974 In-depth investigation of film-developer combinations best suited to high resolution (blue phosphor) C.R.T. film recording for SEM, with regard to resolution and contrast issues.
 Some of these findings were later published in an article David wrote for “View Camera” magazine in July/August 1992 issue.

 1980 Developed his own techniques for hand toning S.E.M. prints in order to enhance the “readability” of features using color.
 These techniques utilize multiple toners and masking.

 1988 Recorded the first SEM video movie entitled, “A Tour Of The Honeybee” which was commissioned for permanent exhibit at The St. Louis Zoo.

 1989 Recorded (for the first time): insects alive and moving on video, in an SEM, commissioned for a television commercial (Orkin).

 1990 Designed, developed, and built the “SEM Wideband Multi-Detector Color Synthesizer”.
 This technique greatly enhances the readability and visual interpretation of the topography of SEM subjects with added directional illumination information in the form of color, using computers and digital acquisition for recording images.
-Patents were awarded as noted above
+Worldwide patents were awarded as noted above

 1991 Lecture and presentation for Microscopy Society of America annual meeting entitled, “The Scanning Electron Microscope as an Artistic Tool”.